What's the difference between product leadership and product management?

 Perfect information never exists.
 The skill is making good-enough decisions quickly enough while building in feedback loops to course-correct.

-• Start with clear success criteria everyone understands and can rally around
+• Start with clear success criteria everyone understands and can rally around - use the PMF Signal Convergence Model to structure measurement

-• Decompose work into meaningful increments that deliver value independently
+• Decompose work into meaningful increments that deliver value independently - express them as clear user stories tied to outcomes

-• Apply <a href='/resources/faq/mvp-faq'>MVP thinking</a>: what's the smallest thing that tests our biggest assumption?
+• Apply MVP thinking: what's the smallest thing that tests our biggest assumption?

-• Make the team believe in the <em>purpose</em>—not just the plan
+• Make the team believe in the purpose - not just the plan

 • Measure continuously and adjust based on real signals, not just opinions

-Great execution requires pace, effectiveness, and agility—moving fast while remaining responsive to what you learn along the way.
+Great execution requires pace, effectiveness, and agility - moving fast while remaining responsive to what you learn along the way.

 Readiness to pivot means accepting that even core aspects of your initial strategy might need reconsideration.
-By setting well-thought goals and success criteria upfront, you can recognize early signals indicating a different approach—and have the courage to act on them.
+By setting well-thought goals and success criteria upfront, you can recognize early signals indicating a different approach - and have the courage to act on them.

-• Define success criteria <em>before</em> launch so you're not moving goalposts after
+• Define success criteria before launch so you're not moving goalposts after

 • Measure performance of experiments and newly released features continuously